The best Chinese takeaways and restaurants in Leeds to try for Chinese New Year

 The festival celebrates the beginning of a new year on the traditional solar Chinese calendar instead of the Gregorian calendar, as well as marking the change in zodiac years - with 2022 being The Year Of The Tiger.

-With this in mind, here are several of the best Chinese restaurants in Leeds to try this Chinese New Year as rated by Google Reviews.
+With this in mind, here are seven of the best Chinese restaurants in Leeds to try this Chinese New Year as rated by Google Reviews.

 Tattu Restaurant and Bar